fxamacker/ccf_draft/ccf_specs.md

 - `139(137(4))` is Cadence array of `Int`.
 - `[1, 2, 3]` is raw value.

-### Cadence Heterogenous Array with Simple Type Elements
+### Cadence Heterogeneous Array with Simple Type Elements

 Cadence `[AnyStruct]` type of value `[1, "a", true]` encoded to JSON is 112 bytes when minified: